 The figure shows the termite species composition in four different areas (colors) of the Amazonian forest.
-In this graph is clear that plots in the same area tend to have the same species composition, but could neutrality explain all aspects of these communities?
+In this graph is clear that plots in the same area tend to have the same species composition, but could dispersal explain all aspects of these communities?

 I conduct my work mostly on the R program, which I use to analyze, simulate and integrate data.
 If you want to know more about my work, I make all my main R functions available on-line (click here).
 On this link you can find functions to extract partial scores from a multiple regression, to construct a model of the ecological neutral theory, to nicely plot species distributions along environmental gradients, and more.